phetsims/phet-info/doc/tier-1-voicing-quickstart-guide.md

 Some components already support Voicing by default.
 Click them to hear their audio.
 For other UI elements, add Voicing using the appropriate options and setters.

-For debugging, use the ?printVoicingResponses query parameter to log spoken output in the console.
+For debugging, use the ?logVoicingResponses query parameter to log spoken output in the console.

 ## Screen Summary